haskellfoundation/haskell.foundation/resources/content/pages/who-we-are/who-we-are-en.md

   about_page_title: Who We Are
   about_page_content_above: |

-    ### Haskell Foundation Executive Director

-    The Board of Directors is currently seeking an Executive Directory.
-The Haskell Foundation's executive director will oversee the daily operations of the foundation.

     ### The Haskell Foundation Interim Board of Directors

-    The Haskell Foundation board of directors is a group of individuals who are responsible for managing and setting the direction of the Haskell Foundation.
-The [board of directors](/board-of-directors) are responsible for managing.
-The *interim board* will serve the Haskell Foundation during it's initial launch phase and will manage the establishment of the first full board.
+    The Haskell Foundation [board of directors](/board-of-directors) are responsible for managing and setting the direction of the Haskell Foundation.
+HF's current board will serve on an interim basis during the launch phase and will manage the establishment of the first full board in early 2021.
   team:
   - name: Simon Peyton Jones
     location: UK